-ReadyNation is an organization of business leaders dedicated to improving the current and future workforce through smart investments in children and their parents.
+ReadyNation is an organization of business leaders dedicated to improving the current and future workforce through smart investments in children, youth and their families.
 We are the preeminent organization of this kind in the U.S. and worldwide.
-ReadyNation’s primary focus is on the earliest months and years of a child’s life when children’s brains and personalities are being formed, parents can be helped most, and investments do the most to improve later job readiness, work productivity and family wellbeing.
+ReadyNation works on issues from early childhood to young adulthood.
+Our biggest body of work focuses on the earliest months and years of a child’s life when children’s brains and personalities are being formed, parents can be helped most, and investments do the most to improve later job readiness, work productivity and family wellbeing.

 Though as a business organization we are only a little more than decade old, our roots run deep into the past.
 For more than two centuries, American business leaders have seen the value of investing in families, child wellbeing, and education.
 The means and institutions for doing this have changed over the decades, but the purpose remains the same.
 Coming out of the late 1800s, for example, it was clear to business leaders that modern manufacturing and science required a better educated society.
 To answer that need, the steel manufacturing magnate Andrew Carnegie built and endowed libraries across America.
 By the 1980s, as education research began to point to the value of starting early, Brad Butler, Procter & Gamble’s CEO and board chair, led one of the early studies of workforce preparedness.
 That 1987 study was among the first to identify the staggering cost of underinvesting in children.
 “We concluded that most children don’t drop out in high school.
 They drop out in first grade.”
 Butler warned that in the 21st century, educationally disadvantaged children would constitute 30% of people entering the workforce.
 “Each year we wait, we lose another 800,000 kids.
 We have to start now to fix a problem that will be crushing.”
 In 1989 and afterward, Honeywell’s CEO, James Renier, championed establishing Success by 6 programs within United Ways across the country.
 As important as these efforts were, they were not enough.